Lens Test: Can Your Lens Vendor Perform It Effectively?

-Selecting the right lens manufacturing vendor is a multi step process.
-To start, you will need detailed production drawings to ensure the vendor understands what you require and the tolerances involved..
+Lens test is a crucial part of selecting the right lens manufacturing vendor.
+The process is a multi-step journey.
+To start, you will need detailed production drawings to ensure the vendor understands what you require and the tolerances involved.
 As you get quotes, you may find qualified suppliers with good pricing and communication.
-This however can only get you so far.
-Some vendors will quote a price for your lens without ever discussing how they plan to test it, or whether they even have the ability to do so.
+This, however, can only get you so far.
+Some vendors will quote a price for your lens without ever discussing how they plan to test it, or whether they even have the ability to perform a proper lens test.

 In our work, we’ve encountered suppliers unable to make a simple focal length test for a lens they produce.
 Moreover, they were unable to provide a photo of a USAF test target.
 Without testing, knowing the lens you designed is the same lens that was delivered is impossible.